-The subcarrier mapper maps JL data symbols to their respective subcarriers (which are assigned to different users).
+- The subcarrier mapper maps JL data symbols to their respective subcarriers (which are assigned to different users).
 Specifically, the subcarrier mapper assigns J groups of data symbols to J users in frequency.
-In effect, the subcarrier mapper reorders the parallel data symbols according to the particular subcarriers assigned to each user.

-The set of mapped JL(= K) data symbols in parallel pass through the IDFT function, which transforms the K data symbols.
-The K transformed symbols in K substreams then pass through the parallel-to-serial converter that puts the K transformed symbols in series.
-This block of K transformed symbols in series constitutes a single OFDM symbol.
+In effect, the subcarrier mapper reorders the parallel data symbols according to the particular subcarriers assigned to each user. - The set of mapped JL(= K) data symbols in parallel pass through the IDFT function, which transforms the K data symbols.
+The K transformed symbols in K substreams then pass through the parallel-to-serial converter that puts the K transformed symbols in series. - This block of K transformed symbols in series constitutes a single OFDM symbol.
 Successive OFDM symbols at the output of the parallel-to-serial converter are running at a rate of R_s/K OFDM symbols per second, and each OFDM symbol lasts K/R_ss .

-Figure 26 shows the spectrums of the high-rate stream, the low-rate sub-streams, and the transmitted signal.
-In particular, the spectrum of the transmitted signal is shown over J groups of data symbols, or one OFDM symbol, only.
-The subcarriers are spaced so that they overlap in frequency but are orthogonal because a data symbol is recovered at the peak of a subcarrier.
+- Figure shows the spectrums of the high-rate stream, the low-rate sub-streams, and the transmitted signal.
+In particular, the spectrum of the transmitted signal is shown over J groups of data symbols, or one OFDM symbol, only. - The subcarriers are spaced so that they overlap in frequency but are orthogonal because a data symbol is recovered at the peak of a subcarrier.
 Note that, in this case, data symbols belonging to a user are carried by contiguous subcarriers.

-In general, there are two ways to assign users' data symbols to subcarriers: distributed and contiguous.
-In a distributed subcarriers arrangement, subcarriers are assigned pseudorandomly to users.
-In a contiguous subcarriers arrangement, subcarriers are assigned to users in continuous sets (this is the scheme shown in Figure 26).
+• In general, there are two ways to assign users' data symbols to subcarriers: distributed and contiguous.

+Distributed subcarriers arrangement

+• In a distributed subcarriers arrangement, subcarriers are assigned pseudorandomly to users.